tayganr/purviewlab/modules/module17.md

 ## 4. Bulk Import Assets

-In addition to being able to create business assets one at a time via the Microsoft Purview Governance Portal UI, we can also bulk import business assets by uploading a prepared CSV file.
+Microsoft Purview also allows for the bulk creation of business assets by uploading a prepared CSV file.

 1. Navigate to **Data catalog** > **Business assets** and click **Import assets**.